-What is Resist Felting?
+What is 3D or Resist Felting?

 One of Webster’s definitions for ‘Resist’ is: to try to stop or prevent (something)

-–Sheep Wool or Alpaca Roving
+- Raw Wool or Roving

 - Synthetic Mesh Fabric

 Note: A couple of things to keep in mind when deciding how large to make your bowl:

-- It’s easier to begin with a larger resist, since you will have to put your hands inside the bowl to felt the inside walls.
+- It is easier to begin with a larger resist, since you will have to put your hands inside the bowl to felt the inside walls.

 Carefully lay the mesh fabric on top of the fiber and liberally sprinkle water all over the piece – don’t forget the edges.